azolotko/plutoplus/README.md

 # Pluto+
-The repo maintain the firmware of Pluto+.
+This repo is to maintain the firmware of Pluto+.
 Pluto+ is a software-defined radio platform that supports 2TX 2RX, supports Gigabit Ethernet and Micro SD card.
 The design inherited from the well-known ADI ADALM-PLUTO with several improvements.

 [TOC]